markchristopherbishop/testroom/packages/testroom-cli/readme.md

 ### Getting the port number in your tests

 `testroom` writes the port number it is using to the `TEST_PORT` environment variable.
 This means the port is always available to the executing `[test command]`.
 This can be useful to find out where the test site is hosted during the test.
 For example the, `[test command]` can be obtained like so: `http://localhost:${process.env.TEST_PORT}`.

+### Inject JavaScript to bootstrap test mocks etc

+`testroom run "wdio ./conf.js" -h ./dist -i ./myBootstrapTestMocks.js`

+The above example will insert `./myBootstrapTestMocks.js` in a new HTML script tag, within the `index.html`, `<head>` tag.
+The script will be inserted before any other scripts in the page.